 My First Bear Market

-For the younger docs, especially those who have not (yet) suffered through a bear market (at least at the time of my writing this in 2018), I thought I would take myself back to the 2000-2002 bear market and how I felt when the stock market was seemingly crashing all around me.
+For the younger docs, especially those who have not (yet) suffered through a bear market (at least at the time of my writing this), I thought I would take myself back to the 2000-2002 bear market and how I felt when the stock market was seemingly crashing all around me.

-For the backdrop, the mid-to-late 1990’s were quite a bit like now (mid 2010’s).
+For the backdrop, the mid-to-late 1990’s were quite a bit like most of the 2010’s.
 I am not talking about the internet stock-driven “irrational exuberance” of the late 90’s, but the steady upward trend in tech stocks and blue chip stocks that occurred as I was finishing training and starting my real job in 1996.

 Now that I was earning real doctor money, I felt urgent pressure (bordering on obsession) to get my money into the stock market ASAP or I would surely miss out on the elixir that was making everyone else around me fabulously wealthy.